aquacash5/create-release/README.md

 # GitHub Action - Releases API

-This GitHub Action (written in JavaScript) wraps the [GitHub Release API](https://developer.github.com/v3/repos/releases/), specifically the [Create a Release](https://developer.github.com/v3/repos/releases/#create-a-release) endpoint, to allow you to leverage GitHub Actions to create releases.
+This GitHub Action (written in JavaScript) wraps the [GitHub Release API](https://docs.github.com/en/rest/releases/releases), specifically the [Create a Release](https://docs.github.com/en/rest/releases/releases#create-a-release) endpoint, to allow you to leverage GitHub Actions to create releases.

 ## Usage

 ### Inputs

-For more information on these inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input)
+For more information on these inputs, see the [`action.yml`](/action.yml)

-- `tag_name`: The name of the tag for this release
+- `tag_name`: The name of the tag for this release.
-- `release_name`: The name of the release
+- `release_name`: The name of the release.
 - `body`: Text describing the contents of the release.
 Optional, and not needed if using `body_path`.
 - `body_path`: A file with contents describing the release.
 Optional, and not needed if using `body`.
 - `draft`: `true` to create a draft (unpublished) release, `false` to create a published one.
 Default: `false`
 - `prerelease`: `true` to identify the release as a prerelease. `false` to identify the release as a full release.
-Default: `true` if the tag contains a hyphen
+Default: `true` if the tag contains a hyphen.
 - `commitish` : Any branch or commit SHA the Git tag is created from, unused if the Git tag already exists.
-Default: SHA of current commit
+Default: SHA of current commit.
 - `owner`: The name of the owner of the repo.
 Used to identify the owner of the repository.
 Used when cutting releases for external repositories.
 Default: Current owner
 - `repo`: The name of the repository.
 Used to identify the repository on which to release.
 Used when cutting releases for external repositories.
 Default: Current repository